-I recently started watching Downton Abbey for the first time.
-Yes, I’m quite a bit behind the times in this, but I’m beginning to understand why it was such a great success for so many years.
+I was a bit behind the times when I started watching Downton Abbey for the first time, but I immediately understood why it was such a great success for so many years.
 Being transported to another time and seeing how life was lived in a different era is fascinating and gives you a much greater appreciation for the modern conveniences and freedoms we enjoy today (thinking about you, Amazon Prime).

 Having spent my entire life in South Carolina, and now working to promote it as a vacation destination, one might think I’d know most of my state’s history.
 But when we say there’s always something new to discover here, we mean it, both for visitors and locals alike.